Amber Heard details death threats as testimony ends in Johnny Depp defamation case | Entertainment

 Amber Heard details death threats as testimony ends in Johnny Depp defamation case

-"Aquaman" actor Amber Heard delivered the final testimony in the multimillion-dollar defamation battle with ex-husband Johnny Depp on Thursday, telling jurors she faces daily harassment and death threats since she accused the Hollywood star of abuse.
+"Aquaman" actor Amber Heard delivered the final testimony in the multimillion-dollar defamation battle with ex-husband Johnny Depp on Thursday, telling jurors she has faced daily harassment and death threats since she accused the Hollywood star of abuse.

+Heard, 36, has countersued for $100 million, saying Depp smeared her when his lawyer called her accusations a "hoax."
+The dueling claims are expected to go to the jury on Friday after each side offers closing arguments.

-Speaking through tears, Heard said she has been "harassed, humiliated, threatened every single day" since accusing the "Pirates of the Caribbean" star of physical and sexual abuse.
+Heard wrapped up her testimony on Thursday saying she has been "harassed, humiliated, threatened" on social media since accusing the "Pirates of the Caribbean" star of physical and sexual abuse.
 "People want to kill me and they tell me so every day," Heard said.
 "People want to put my baby in the microwave."
 Heard adopted a baby girl in July 2021.

-Depp, 58, sued Heard in Virginia for $50 million and argued that she defamed him when she called herself "a public figure representing domestic abuse."
-Heard, 36, has countersued for $100 million, saying Depp smeared her when his lawyer said her accusations were a "hoax."
-"Johnny has taken enough of my voice," Heard told the jury.
-"I have the right to tell my story."
+She said the ongoing harassment was part of Depp's crusade to publicly humiliate her.
+Depp admitted to writing in a 2016 text that Heard was "begging for total global humiliation" and "she's gonna get it."
+He said it was written in anger when he learned she was alleging that he physically abused her.

+"He wanted to ruin my career," Heard told the jury.
+"The threats he made to humiliate me, globally, are being lived out in real time, in front of you ... and the whole world."
+Depp has denied hitting Heard or any woman and said she was the one who turned violent in their relationship.
+The pair met in 2011 while filming "The Rum Diary" and wed in February 2015.
+Their divorce was finalized about two years later.

 At the center of the legal case is a December 2018 opinion piece by Heard in the Washington Post.
 The article never mentioned Depp by name, but his lawyer told jurors it was clear that Heard was referring to him.
 Depp, once among Hollywood's biggest stars, said Heard's allegations cost him "everything."
 A new "Pirates" movie was put on hold, and Depp was replaced in the "Fantastic Beasts" film franchise, a "Harry Potter" spinoff.